Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-Notice that, the differential rate can in principle describe both decays and inverse decays, depending on the kinematic regions.
-In our setup, the hierarchy is well-established as $m_F>m_f+\mdm$ holds at any temperature, and kinematics would select only $F~\rightarrow~f~+~s$ decays.
-Since we used Fermi-Dirac distribution functions, their inclusion translate into the appearance of the hyperbolic cosines.
-For Bose-Einstein statistics one would find hyperbolic sine functions.
-The same differential rate can be derived from a Boltzmann equation approach by only accounting for decays without approximating the equilibrium distribution functions to Maxwell-Boltzmann ones \cite{Lebedev:2019ton,Belanger:2018ccd,Bringmann:2021sth}.
-Notice that, the CTP formalism allows us to directly account for the quantum relativistic nature of the interacting particles from a first principle approach.
+Notice that, the anti-hermitian DM self-energy in principle describes all kinematically viable (inverse) decay processes.
+In our setup, the only mass hierarchy that can be realized at any temperature is $M_F>M_f+\mdm$ (cf. Eq.\eqref{eq:Estimate_kinematic_threshold}), and thus kinematics would select only $F~\rightarrow~f~+~s$ decays.
+The expression can be derived from a Boltzmann equation approach by only accounting for decays without approximating the equilibrium distribution functions by Maxwell-Boltzmann distributions \cite{Lebedev:2019ton,Belanger:2018ccd,Bringmann:2021sth}.

-The total DM production rate $\gamma_\mathrm{DM}$ from decays (with relativistic quantum statistics accounted for) can be obtained simply by integrating Eq.~\ref{eq:InRate_tree2} over $\dd \pvec$.
-Similar to the HTL situation, when compared to 1PI-resummed spectral densities, we shall expect such an approximation to yield the largest discrepancy at the level of the DM relic abundance whenever decay processes are suppressed (small mass splitting between $F$ and DM), and when a high-temperature and small-coupling expansion is not reliable anymore.
-In addition to the HTL case, however, tree-level propagators completely miss scattering contributions, so that we should expect much less DM then with 1PI-resummed spectral densities when these processes are expected to be relevant (especially for small mass splittings and large gauge couplings), as we will see in the next section.
+The total DM production rate $\gamma_\mathrm{DM}$ from decays, including relativistic quantum statistics, can be obtained simply by integrating Eq.~\ref{eq:InRate_tree2} over $\dd \pvec$.
+Similar to the calculation involving HTL-propagators, when compared to 1PI-resummed spectral densities, we shall expect tree-level-like propagators to yield the largest discrepancy at the level of the DM relic abundance whenever decay processes are suppressed (small mass splitting between $F$ and DM), and when a high-temperature and small-coupling expansion is not reliable anymore.
+Compared to the HTL case, this effect is enhanced since tree-level-like propagators completely miss scattering contributions.
+The results of the different methods discussed in this section are compared to each other on the level of the total DM interaction rate density and the level of the relic density in the next section.